Fire in the Sky: Plot

 In his flashback, he awakens inside a slimy cocoon.
 Breaking out of its membrane, a bewildered Walton finds himself adrift in a zero-gravity alien environment inside a cylindrical enclosure, whose walls contain other similar cocoons.
 Struggling in the low gravity, he accidentally breaches a nearby cocoon, horrified to discover that it contains decomposing human remains.
 Exploring further, he drifts towards a neighbouring area, seeing several humanoid figures below him.
-Drifting uncontrollably towards them, he investigates, surmising that the immobile figures are in fact spacesuits, one of which is still occupied by an extraterrestrial creature.
+Drifting uncontrollably towards them, he investigates, surmising that the immobile figures are spacesuits, one of which is still occupied by an extraterrestrial creature.
 Walton attempts to escape, but is apprehended by two aliens who drag him down corridors full of terrestrial detritus such as shoes and keys before arriving in an examination chamber.

 The aliens hold the struggling Walton to a platform in the centre of the chamber, stripping him of his clothes and covering him with an elastic material that completely restrains him.
 Despite Walton's terrified screams, the aliens clinically subject him to a torturous experiment in which a gelatinous substance is forced into his mouth, a tube is inserted down his throat, his jaw is locked open and a device is stabbed into his neck.
 Overhead equipment then begins lowering towards him.
 As a needle-like ocular probe extends towards his exposed eye, Walton suddenly reawakens from his flashback in a doctor's office.

 While interviewing Walton, Lieutenant Watters expresses his doubts about the abduction, dismissing it as a hoax.
-He notes Walton's newfound celebrity status is because of the tabloids' attempts to profit from his tale, believing that he had faked the abduction to become a celebrity.
-However, with the investigation closed, Watters is forced to abandon his pursuit and leaves town.
-Two and a half years later, Walton visits Rogers, now a hermit, and the two reconcile.
-The closing titles inform that in 1993, Walton, Rogers, and Dallis were resubmitted to additional polygraph examinations, which they passed, corroborating their innocence.
+He notes that Walton's new celebrity status resulted from the tabloids' attempts to profit from his tale.
+He believes that Walton faked the abduction.
+Given that the investigation is officially closed, Watters is forced to abandon his pursuit and leaves town.

+Two and a half years later, Walton visits Rogers, now a hermit, and the two men reconcile.
+The closing titles inform that in 1993, Walton, Rogers, and Dallis were resubmitted to additional polygraph examinations, which they passed, apparently corroborating their innocence.